ahinkel/TimeSeriesMovingWindow_FFT/README.md

 ## Note:
-I really need to clean this code and read me up.
+I really need to clean this code and readme up.

 ## Dependencies: